Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/chemical-extract.md

 `TODO`

-To create an entry of this type, visit "My Entries," locate the Isolate that the extract was drawn from, and click "Add chemical-extract" under that Isolate.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Isolate that the extract was drawn from, and click "Add chemical-extract" under that Isolate.

 ## Use This Entry to Record